-The U.S. Embassy would like to clarify the process U.S. citizens should follow when they intend to get married in Cambodia.
+The U.S. Embassy would like to clarify the process U.S. citizens should follow when getting married in Cambodia.
 You need to make an appointment for this service.
 To make an appointment, please click here.

-The MFA also has requested that embassies attach a cover letter to those documents certified by embassies on behalf of their citizens.
+The MFA has requested that the associated embassy attach a certified cover letter to these documents.
 The U.S. Embassy will provide this cover letter when they certify the copies of U.S. passports and affidavits of single status for U.S. citizens.
 Please note that the U.S. Embassy also has blank affidavits of single status for the convenience of U.S. citizens seeking to get married in Cambodia.
-While it is not required that you use the affidavit of single status provided by the U.S. Embassy, using an affidavit from another source may cause difficulty with your application, since officials at the MFA may question the source and validity of affidavits that have a different appearance from those they usually see.
+While it is not required that you use the affidavit of single status provided by the U.S. Embassy, using an affidavit from another source may cause officials at the MFA to question the source and validity of your affidavit as it will vary in appearance from those they usually see.

 Upon obtaining and certifying the necessary documents, U.S. citizens must fill out the application form, and submit it to the MFA.
-Although the MFA may begin charging a fee later, currently, there are no fees charged by anyone at the MFA for this process – the application is free.
-The MFA reviews and gives advice on the application and accompanying documentations of the foreign applicant, and if all documents are in order, the application is forwarded to the MOI.
+Although the MFA may in the future begin charging a fee, currently, there are no fees collected at the MFA for this process – the application is free.
+The MFA reviews and gives guidance on the application and accompanying documentation provided by the foreign applicant, and if all documents are in order, the application is forwarded to the MOI.

-The MOI will review and register the application of the foreign applicant that was forwarded from MFA and inform appropriate officials in the province, city, district, khan and commune where the Cambodian applicant is domiciled about the marriage application, before providing feedback and returning the application to the foreign applicant.
-The foreign applicant must then submit the application to the civil registrar at the commune/sangkat where the Cambodian applicant is permanently domiciled.
-The Cambodian applicant will also need to submit the marriage application to the civil registrar at the commune/sangkat where they are domiciled, together with the marriage application of the foreign applicant.
+The MOI will review and register the forwarded application and inform the appropriate officials in the province, city, district, khan and commune where the Cambodian applicant is domiciled on the marriage application, before providing feedback and returning the application to the foreign applicant.
+The foreign applicant must then submit the application to the civil registrar of the commune/sangkat where the Cambodian applicant is permanently domiciled.
+The Cambodian applicant will also need to submit the marriage application to the civil registrar of the commune/sangkat where they are domiciled along with the marriage application of the foreign applicant.

-The civil registrar at commune/sangkat has the duty to review and decide on the marriage applications of foreigners and Cambodians based on the laws and related regulations of the Kingdom of Cambodia.
+The civil registrar of the commune/sangkat has the duty to review and render decisions concerning marriage applications of foreigners and Cambodians based on the laws and related regulations of the Kingdom of Cambodia.
 The U.S. Embassy plays no role in determining whether a marriage application is approved or refused, and cannot represent U.S. citizens in this process, or in any way influence the decision of Cambodian authorities on marriage applications.